tulikajain1219/Stopwatch-/README.md

 # Stopwatch-
-Time calculator using simplegui library in python
+Time calculator using simplegui library in python. <br>
+Use Codskulptor as python interpreter.